IanMacSpence/portfolio/README.md

 # Portfolio Website

 This is the code repository for my personal portfolio website.
-It showcases my work as a web developer, including various projects and skills.
+It showcases my projects and skills as a web developer.

 ## Overview